RichmondYeboah/US_Population_Segmentation/README.md

 # US_Population_Segmentation

+# Description
 Using data collected from the US census.
 Unsupervised learning with PCA &amp; Kmeans to assign each county to a particular cluster.

+To use this application first download jupyter notebook or Anaconda.

+Then clone the repository with the instructions below:

-To clone this application use: git remote add origin https://github.com/RichmondYeboah/
+To clone this application use: git clone https://github.com/RichmondYeboah/Deep_Learning-_Sentiment_Analysis_Web_App